knightsUCF/CarRacing/Log.md

+# When to Exactly Load?

+So we set up the Crossy Road chicken logo.
+The question is when are we loading?

+We might be loading during the first chicken logo, so perhaps this is why they would be part of the same scene.

+So what if instead we move all this stuff over to the Game scene.
+In the worst case scenario, we can show a "Loading" thing.

+So we will need some code to detect when everything is loaded.
+Then we will progress to the other screen intro graphics.

 # Setting Up Scaling on Menu Images

 The way that they set up the canvas scaling on Rushy Road is as follows: